seqeralabs/wave-showcase/example9/README.md

-# Run a pipeline with S3 using Wave and Fusion file system
+# Run a pipeline with Google Storage using Wave and Fusion file system

 ### Summary